canvasxyz/teekit/DEPLOY-AZURE.md

-## TDX Image Deployment - Azure
+## Deploying to Azure

+This document covers how to deploy a @teekit VM image to Azure, and with configuration for Intel TDX Confidential Computing.

-We assume you have logged into the Azure CLI and/or Google Cloud CLI, and already have a builder machine set up.
-If not, see the other instruction pages on how to run `az login` and set up a builder.
+We assume you have logged into the Azure CLI with `az login`, and already have a builder machine set up.
+If not, see BUILDER.md.

 ### Prerequisites